RPTST/artvu-ansi-gallery/readme.md

 Everything under this root will be viewable by users, so be aware.

-Artvu scans for files and folders under the root and turns each directory into a listing that can be navigated via lightbar interface over telnet/ssh connection (stdout) using a terminal program like SyncTerm, MagiTerm or NetRunner.
+Artvu scans for files and folders that contain *.ans, *.asc or *.diz files under the root and turns each directory that contains those files into a listing tree that can be navigated via a lightbar over telnet/ssh connection (stdout) using a terminal program like SyncTerm, MagiTerm or NetRunner.

 It incorporates SAUCE metadata into the file listings.